 Growing interest in high-quality Robusta coffees

-Specialty coffee most often refers to Arabica beans, mostly because high-quality Robusta is not yet widely available.
-Nevertheless, the specialty coffee market shows increasing interest in high-quality Robusta varieties is growing in the speciality coffee market.
+Speciality coffee most often refers to Arabica beans.
+Nevertheless, the interest in high-quality Robusta varieties is growing in the speciality coffee market.
 Sector-wide efforts are under way to improve production and reach Fine Robusta quality.
 In Ghana, for example, the government and coffee brands have started exploring production methods to produce Fine Robusta.

-Some coffee shops already focus on Robusta coffees.
+Some coffee shops and roasters already focus on Robusta coffees.
 For instance, the Swiss micro-roaster Röstlabor offers single-origin Robustas from countries like Mexico and Thailand, alongside speciality Arabicas.
-Another example is Black Sheep Coffee in the United Kingdom, for example, serves single-estate specialty grade Robusta sourced from the world’s first specialty grade Robusta farm: Kaapi Royale Coffee, from the Sethuraman Estate in India.
-Another example of a Fine Robusta producer already exporting is Guinea’s Macenta Beans.
+Another example is Black Sheep Coffee in the United Kingdom, which serves single-estate speciality grade Robusta sourced from the world’s first speciality grade Robusta farm: Kaapi Royale Coffee, from the Sethuraman Estate in India.
+Another example of a Fine Robusta producer that is already exporting is Guinea’s Macenta Beans.

 The growing interest in Robusta coffees and the currently limited supply of high-quality Robustas offer interesting opportunities to exporters able to provide constant supplies meeting the Q Fine Robusta Standards and Protocols.
 You can also consider becoming an R-grader or Q Robusta grader or growing organic Robusta, for which demand is growing.

-Organic certified specialty coffee a growing niche within specialty segment
+Organic certified speciality coffee a growing niche within speciality segment

-Certification is not a must within the specialty coffee market, although some buyers may require it.
-Small coffee roasters in the specialty segment are generally more interested in building trust with suppliers — and increasingly so in direct trade — and not much interested in third-party certification.
+Certification is not a must within the speciality coffee market, although some buyers may require it.
+Small coffee roasters in the speciality segment are generally more interested in building trust with suppliers — and increasingly so in direct trade — and not much interested in third-party certification.
 Organic certification, however, stands out as an exception.
 Examples of companies exporting organic coffees to the European market are Ibrahim Hussien (Ethiopia), Cenfrocafe (Peru), RainForest Trading (Peru), Mayorga Organics (Honduras), Café Orgánico Marcala (Honduras), Kawa Kabuya (DRC Congo) and Rwashoscco (Rwanda).